 Welcome to our newest contributor, Tessa Huff, who is here today with her first recipe post…

 I donʼt know about your neck of the woods, but even up here in the Northwest the sun has given us a sneak peek of the next seasons to come.
 With Spring quickly on its way, I am slowly making the transition in my kitchen from hearty, comfort foods to light, refreshing flavors.
-Tessa Lindow Huff here, of Tessa Huff Cake Design, and today I am thrilled to share my first of many layer cakes with you: Carrot Cake with Lemon-Scented Cream Cheese Filling.
+Tessa Lindow Huff here, of Style Sweet CA, and today I am thrilled to share my first of many layer cakes with you: Carrot Cake with Lemon-Scented Cream Cheese Filling.

 After spending years as a professional cake decorator, I recently discovered a new passion of flavor pairing.
 While the sculpted and sky-high wedding cakes I created for my past clients needed stable fillings and structured crumbs to withstand the elements, single-tiered, layer cakes give me more freedom to explore different flavors and textures.
 I am consistently drawn to seasonal flavors and local ingredients.
 For this cake, I definitely turned to the upcoming celebration of Easter for inspiration.